EdwardLu2018/LiveThesaurus/README.md

 # LiveThesaurus

-LiveThesaurus is a Term Project for the course 15-112 Fundamentals of Programming and Computer Science at Carnegie Mellon Univeristy.

 ## What is LiveThesaurus?

 LiveThesaurus is an application that allows users to input any type of English text and